top of page

 Why and how does steady-state deformation give rise to slip transients?

-What rheological laws describe bulk flow and strain localization in the lithosphere and crysophere?
+What rheological laws capture flow behavior in the lithosphere and crysophere?

 Science is a team effort.
 To learn more about some of the people I work with, see their websites:

-Utrecht University: Oliver Plûmper, Lisa Eberhard, Eric Hellebrand, Martyn DruryDouwe van Hinsbergen
+Utrecht University: Eric Hellebrand, Martyn DruryDouwe van Hinsbergen, Leo Kriegsman

 Educational Initiatives: Vashan Wright (Scripps), Nick Soltis (Indianapolis), Paul Mason (UU)

-External: James Kirkpatrick (Univ.
+External: Oliver Plûmper (Bremen), Lisa Eberhard (Bremen) James Kirkpatrick (Univ.
 Nevada Reno), Caroline Seyler (Univ.
 Southern California), Matthew Tarling (Univ.
-British Columbia, Vancouver), David Wallis (Cambridge), Whitney Behr (ETH Zürich), Emily Cooperdock (Brown), Margo Godard (CNRS Montpellier)
+British Columbia, Vancouver), David Wallis (Cambridge), Whitney Behr (ETH Zürich), Emily Cooperdock (Brown), Margo Godard (CNRS Montpellier), John Lassiter (UT Austin), Jaime Barnes (UT Austin)

 Recent Publications

-Rocks beneath the Oman Ophiolite record evidence for rheological weakening during subduction infancy.
+Rocks beneath the Mont Albert Ophiolite may constrain a general mechanism for sudden weakening during subduction initiation

 bottom of page